 Moving to Australia – Finally, a solution for expats who want to move their UK pensions to Australian Dollars…

 The first New Zealand QROPS has launched for Australian residents.
-Whether you are an Australian returning from working in the UK or you are a British expat who is already resident in Australia or you are thinking of moving to Australia, you can now transfer your UK pension to a New Zealand QROPS and pay no tax on your pension whilst resident in Australia.
+Whether you are an Australian returning from working in the UK or you are a British expat who is already resident in Australia or you are thinking of moving to Australia, you can now transfer your UK pension to a New Zealand QROPS and pay no tax on your lump sum payments from your pension whilst resident in Australia.

 British, Irish and Dutch pensioners moving to Australia can all transfer their pensions to New Zealand and have their pension income paid tax-free into an Australian bank account at retirement.

 Australian Registered NZ Superannuation QROPS Vs Australian SMSF QROPS